-- (a) (U) The purpose of this Plan is to ensure effective government and private sector security measures are being coordinated in a manner that allows all responding entities to implement plans and procedures designed to deter, detect, disrupt, respond to, and recover from a cyber security specific incident that could result in a TSI. - (b) (U) Preparedness.
-The following pre-incident preparations and actions will be implemented to support cyber incident response planning and activities during incident management.
+- (a) (U) The purpose of this Plan is to ensure effective government and private sector security measures are being coordinated in a manner that allows all responding entities to implement plans and procedures designed to deter, detect, disrupt, respond to, and recover from a cybersecurity specific incident that could result in a TSI. - (b) (U) Preparedness.
+The following pre-incident preparations and actions will be implemented to support cybersecurity risk planning and activities during incident management.

 [USE THIS SECTION TO LIST ANY ADVANCE PREPARATIONS NEEDED TO COORDINATE A RESPONSE.
-INCLUDE THE EXISTENCE AND STRUCTURE OF THE CYBER-SUBCOMMITTEE OR THE SUBCOMMITTEE THAT ADDRESSES CYBER SECURITY.]
+INCLUDE THE EXISTENCE AND STRUCTURE OF THE CYBER-SUBCOMMITTEE OR THE SUBCOMMITTEE THAT ADDRESSES CYBERSECURITY.]